 Marmites are used for braising, soups and stews.

 They are often made of enamelled cast iron; perhaps the best known of this type since the mid-1900s are those made by Le Creuset.

-In any event, the Savoyard retreated, the city was saved, and in the absence of the yet to be invented chocolate marmites, the city celebrated by chopping the heads off 67 of the prisoners and displaying those instead.
+In any event, the Savoyard force retreated, the city was saved, and in the absence of the yet-to-be invented chocolate marmites, the city celebrated by chopping the heads off 67 of the prisoners and displaying those instead.

 Literature & Lore

 Prit sa marmite sur le feu

 — from the traditional song “Ah !
 La Belle Escalade”.